 - In ground-up construction, you will purchase a parcel of land and develop the land and construct a building sufficient to operate your Tilted Kilt Restaurant.

 1. Initial Franchise Fee: $75,000

-- Typically, a Tilted Kilt restaurant will have approximately 5,000 to 8,000 square feet of retail space and seat over 225 customers inside.
+- Typically, a Tilted Kilt restaurant will have approximately 4,500 to 6,500 square feet of retail space and seat approximately 150 to 250 customers inside.
 Ideally, patio seating is also available.

 - These estimated costs include payments for architects, and, if your restaurant is located in leased space, an as-built survey completed before the creation of architectural plans.
 You will be directly responsible for these fees and costs.

 - The gaming furniture is typically leased; the chart includes the initial lease costs for these items.
-If purchased, the gaming furniture would cost around $25,000.
+If purchased, the gaming furniture would cost approximately $25,000.

 - This item includes the estimated costs to purchase and license a computerized point-of-sale system and software, telephone system, photocopier, computers and software, and fax machine.

 - The estimates include charges for 6 to 8 point-of-sale terminals; your costs may be higher if you decide to add more terminals.

 7. Opening Inventory, Costumes/Employee Attire, and Supplies: $50,000 to $75,000

 - You must open with and maintain an adequate inventory of menu items, food and ingredients, beer, liquor and beverages, costumes or other employee attire, paper goods and branded products, and merchandise for retail sale to serve your customers.

 8. Security Deposits, Utility Deposits, Licenses; Related Professional Fees: $12,000 to $150,000

 - Security deposits, if applicable to your Restaurant, range from one to two months’ rent; utility deposits range from a nominal amount to approximately $4,000; and business licenses range from approximately $100 to $1,000 depending on your location.